Template Guided Text Generation for Task-Oriented Dialogue: Abstract

 \section{Abstract}

-Virtual assistants such as Google Assistant, Alexa and Siri enable users to interact with a large number of services and APIs on the web using natural language.
-The response generation module converts the actions generated by a policy module into a natural language utterance.
-Traditionally, template based approaches have been used for response generation in virtual assistants.
-However, such approaches are not feasible for commercial assistants, which need to support a large number of services.
-Defining templates for a large number of slot combinations for each of the services supported by large scale assistants becomes tedious.
-In this work, we propose a template rewriting method for Natural Language Generation (NLG), where the number of templates scales only linearly with the number of slots.
-A set of simple templates is used to convert actions into utterances, which are concatenated to give a semantically correct, but possibly incoherent and ungrammatical utterance.
+Virtual assistants such as Google Assistant, Amazon Alexa, and Apple Siri enable users to interact with a large number of services and APIs on the web using natural language.
+In this work, we investigate two methods for Natural Language Generation (NLG) using a single domain-independent model across a large number of APIs.
+First, we propose a schema-guided approach which conditions the generation on a schema describing the API in natural language.
+Our second method investigates the use of a small number of templates, growing linearly in number of slots, to convey the semantics of the API.
+To generate utterances for an arbitrary slot combination, a few simple templates are first concatenated to give a semantically correct, but possibly incoherent and ungrammatical utterance.
 A pre-trained language model is subsequently employed to rewrite it into coherent, natural sounding text.
-Through automatic metrics and human evaluation, we show that our method improves over strong baselines, while being much more sample efficient.
+Through automatic metrics and human evaluation, we show that our method improves over strong baselines, is robust to out-of-domain inputs and shows improved sample efficiency. \footnote{Our code and data is available at \href{https://github.com/google-research/schema-guided-dialogue}{github.com/google-research/schema-guided-dialogue}}